British soul: 1970s

 A handful of British artists continued to perform soul-inspired music in the 1970s.
 These included David Bowie, whose "Plastic soul" on his Young Americans album (1975), helped keep the sound in the British mainstream.
 Elton John gained blue eyed soul hit "Benny and the Jets".
 He experimented with the Philadelphia soul/disco sound while working with producer Thom Bell in 1977, sessions which eventually resulted in a UK #1 for John when "Are You Ready for Love" was re-released in 2003.

-The Equals (with Eddy Grant), who had come to prominence in the late 1960s playing Caribbean-influenced pop-rock, embraced harder funk sounds on their 1970s releases, most notably on their UK top 10 hit "Black Skin Blue Eyed Boys".
+The Equals (with Eddy Grant), who had come to prominence in the late 1960s playing Caribbean-influenced pop-rock, embraced harder funk sounds on their 1970s releases, most notably on their UK top-10 hit "Black Skin Blue Eyed Boys".
 Sweet Sensation were the first all-black British soul band to score a UK number one hit with their song "Sad Sweet Dreamer" in 1974.

-One of the key figures in Britain's soul and disco scenes during the 1970s was Biddu, an Indian-born British composer and producer who gained breakthrough success with chart-topping hits such as "Kung Fu Fighting" (1974) with Carl Douglas and "I Love to Love (But My Baby Loves to Dance)" with Tina Charles, while his own Biddu Orchestra records also appeared in the charts.
-"Kung Fu Fighting" in particular sold eleven million records worldwide.
-In 1975, Carl Douglas released more soulful song "Dance the Kung Fu".
+Also of note were the Average White Band, one of the few white soul groups to attain both critical respect and commercial success, particularly in the United States, where they simultaneously hit the number one spot on the Billboard pop singles and albums charts with "Pick Up the Pieces" and its album AWB, and scoring a Top 10 follow-up with 1975's "Cut the Cake".
+Although they were ignored in the UK, the Caribbean-British band Cymande enjoyed American success in the first half of the 1970s with their mix of funk, jazz, rock, Afrobeat and Caribbean influences, becoming the first British act to play the Apollo Theater in Harlem.
+After their split in 1975, their music became popular as a source of breaks among early hip-hop DJs including Grandmaster Flash, DJ Kool Herc and Jazzy Jay, was championed in the UK rare groove scene, and went on to be sampled extensively in rap and dance music, by acts including the Fugees, Wu-Tang Clan and Norman Cook.